FrancisKihiko254/ANOVA-Analysis-of-Variance-with-Python/README.md

 ## Relationship Between Depth, Contour and pH Value
 ![3](https://user-images.githubusercontent.com/107842949/179838809-6d939703-bd7a-4af9-8059-a8a3ce915968.JPG)
 ## Conclusion
-In the case of Depth, the p-value is smaller than the critical value of 0.05.Therefore we can conclude that there is statisticaly significant association between the Depth on the Soil and the pH value.
+In the case of Depth, the p-value is smaller than the critical value of 0.05.Therefore we can conclude that there is statisticaly significant association between the Depth of the Soil and the pH value.

 In the case of Contour, the p value is greater than the critical value of 0.05.
 Therefore, we can conclude that there is no statisticaly significant association between the Contour and the pH value.